-Our only appropriate response to this - according to the Bible - is to repent (turn from our sins and turn to God); and put our trust in Jesus as our only Saviour.
-As we have done this, our first step of obedience to Him is to get baptised (or immersed) in water.
+Our only appropriate response to this - according to the Bible - is FAITH.
+That is to repent (think differently, reconsider, change your mind - from sin to God); and put our trust in Jesus as our only Saviour.

 The moment we believe in Jesus, something happens: our heart is changed and we become a new creature.
+The Bible calls this the new birth.
 We then start to live for God and we have eternal life.
 It is a miracle.
 This is something that is impossible to man.
 Only God can make us new.

 When the Gospel is missing...